-Goal 6.1: Enhance the district's value and image in the communities.
+Goal 6.1: Enhance the District's value and image in the communities.

-Objective 6.1.1: Develop a comprehensive district marketing and outreach plan, coordinated with those of the colleges, to raise the communities' awareness of education and training services.
+Objective 6.1.1: Develop a comprehensive District marketing and outreach plan, coordinated with those of the Colleges, to raise the communities' awareness of education and training services.
 Suggested Actions Establish the committee.
 Conduct a community audit or survey.
 Develop the plan.
 Implement the plan.
 Evaluate the effectiveness of the plan, and revise it as needed.
-Develop a Message Deck to ensure consistency in district communications to the public.
+Develop a Message Deck to ensure consistency in District communications to the public.
 Tentative Timeline/Deadline for Spring 2011-Fall 2011 Objective Point Person or Group for Objective Marketing Committee composed of representatives from each entity, including KVCR and EDCT Measurements of Progress Documentation of committee establishment and meetings Documentation of the plan Media standards Pattern of expenditures for outreach, advertising, etc.

-Goal 6.2: Forge partnerships with other academic institutions, governmental agencies, and private industry to support the district's and colleges' missions.
+Goal 6.2: Forge partnerships with other academic institutions, governmental agencies, and private industry to support the District's and Colleges' missions.

 Objective 6.2.1: Establish a high-level Community Leaders Roundtable.
 Suggested Actions Establish the purposes of the group.
 List appropriate candidates for membership and solicit their interest.
 Establish the group.
 Meet at least twice annually and document the proceedings.
-Tentative Timeline/Deadline for Spring 2011 Objective Point Person or Group for Objective Chancellor's Cabinet - · Measurements of Progress Documentation of group establishment and meetings Documentation of Community Leaders Roundtable recommendations and other actions
+Tentative Timeline/Deadline for Spring 2011 Objective Point Person or Group for Objective Chancellor's Cabinet Measurements of Progress Documentation of group establishment and meetings Documentation of BAR recommendations and other actions

-Objective 6.2.2: Establish a Community Affinity Network to promote and document productive relationships between district employees and organizations in the surrounding communities.
-Suggested Actions of and access to community resources.
+Objective 6.2.2: Establish a Community Affinity Network to promote and document productive relationships between District employees and organizations in the surrounding communities.
+Suggested Actions Create an online social media discussion area to help maximize use of and access to community resources.
 Create and disseminate annually a list of program sponsors, including Advisory Committee members.
-Create and maintain a district-wide calendar of the use of facilities for activities.
+Create and maintain a District-wide calendar of the use of facilities for activities.
 Tentative Timeline/Deadline for Fall 2011-Spring 2013 Objective Point Person or Group for Objective Chancellor's Cabinet Measurements of Progress Documentation of discussion area content and usage Published list of program sponsors Published calendar of facilities use

 Objective 6.2.3: Support and strengthen Career Pathways.
-Suggested Actions Promote collaboration among the district entities and with K-12, four-year institutions, and the business community regarding Career Pathways.
+Suggested Actions Promote collaboration among the District entities and with K-12, four-year institutions, and the business community regarding Career Pathways.
 Tentative Timeline/Deadline for 2011-12 Objective Point Person or Group for Objective VPIs Measurements of Progress Documentation of the outcomes of collaboration